 No Products in the Cart

-2. Never train on a full stomach or feed your dog just after the training.
-Small snacks as a reward are allowed.
+2. Never train on a full stomach or feed directly after the training.

-4. Adjust the sport to suit your dog and please consider the breed, age, capabilities and size of your dog.
+4. Adapt the sport to your dog and take breed, age, talent and size of your dog into consideration.